 The Herbivores you can find in Uganda on your Safari

-The Various Herbivores you can see on Safari in Uganda
+The Various Herbivores – Plant Eating Animals, found in Uganda

 The Herbivores you can find in Uganda – Information, Background, Parks and Wildlife Reserves where herbivores such as Elephants, Giraffe, Buffaloes, Zebra, and Rhinos, Warthogs, Bush Pigs, are found in Uganda.

-African Elephants: This is the largest land animal in the world and at the same time one of the most intelligent ones and to watch a herd of Elephants can be most fascinating.
-An adult elephants grows as tall as 3 1/2 meters and 6000 kg in weight.
+This is the largest land animal in the world, and at the same time, one of the most intelligent ones and to watch a herd of Elephants can be most fascinating.
+An adult elephant grows as tall as 3 1/2 meters and 6000 kg in weight.

-In Uganda you can find two kinds of elephants, the Forest Elephants that are smaller and hairier than their savanna cousins – the Savanna Elephants, though there can be interbreeding and the savanna elephants.
+In Uganda, you can find two kinds of elephants, the Forest Elephants that are smaller and hairier than their savannah cousins – the, though there can be interbreeding and the savanna elephants.
 You can find elephants of either the forest or savanna kind in all savanna parks except Lake Mburo.

-African Buffalo: Uganda is has many buffaloes found in many of the game parks such as Murchison Falls National Park, Queen Elizabeth, Kidepo Valley National Park, Lake Mburo National Park and others.
-You can find them in forest areas and in the savannahs of Uganda.
-They are adaptable to a variety of habitats and you can even find some hybrids which are a cross between the red buffaloes of the West African Forests and the savannah buffaloes of East Africa.
+Uganda has many buffaloes found in many of the game parks such as Murchison Falls National Park, Queen Elizabeth, Kidepo Valley National Park, Lake Mburo National Park, and others.
+You can find them in forest areas and the savannahs of Uganda.
+They are adaptable to a variety of habitats, and you can even find some hybrids which are a cross between the red buffaloes of the West African Forests and the savannah buffaloes of East Africa.
 These can be found both in Murchison Falls National Park and Queen Elizabeth National Park.

-Buffaloes live in large herds in the savannah areas of Uganda and in smaller herds in the forest areas.
-Within those herds there are smaller smaller family clans and you can often find a lone Buffalo.
-The females have a tendency to kick out males who are no longer welcomed by them
+Buffaloes live in large herds in the savannah areas of Uganda and smaller herds in the forest areas.
+Within those herds, there are smaller family clans, and you can often find a lone Buffalo.
+The females tend to kick out males who are no longer welcomed by them

 Fascinating yet rarely seen is the Semi-Aquatic Sitatunga antelope, whose splayed hooves are adapted for life in the papyrus swamps.
 Much more common are Grant’s gazelle, which can live in herds of hundreds of individuals, and the attractive Uganda Kob – Uganda’s national antelope.